I. Scope

 Incidental IP is any intellectual property conceived or developed with incidental use of institutional resources.

-The phrase institutional resources refers to institutional funds, facilities, equipment and personnel.
+Institutional resources refers to institutional funds, facilities, grounds, equipment, technology, software, and personnel.

 Patentable work is any new and useful discovery, process, machine, device, manufactured product, composition of matter, or other invention that qualifies for protection under United States patent law.

-Scholarly and artistic works are works of research and/or creativity that are considered as evidence of professional advancement or accomplishment at Earlham.
+Scholarly and artistic works are works of research and/or creativity that are considered as evidence of professional advancement or accomplishment.
 Examples include publications, dramatic works, musical compositions, sound recordings, choreographic works, visual artworks, photographs, motion pictures, multimedia products, software, and products of science.

 Substantial use of institutional resources indicates extensive use of resources beyond what is ordinarily made available to employees.
 For example, this might be a reduction in teaching load for faculty, use of Earlham facilities for personal projects, access to the time and expertise of Earlham personnel, and/or other usage of the human, financial, material, and technological resources of the Institution.